-Get State-Approved Alcohol Training for Bartenders and Servers in North Carolina
+Get Your State-Approved Alcohol Certification for Bartenders and Servers in North Carolina

 Thinking about becoming a bartender or alcohol server in North Carolina?
 Whether you're just getting started or managing a bar team, knowing the legal requirements and how to get certified is crucial.